MerginMaps/docs/src/manage/dashboard.md

 ## Subscription
 **Subscription** section contains information about your subscription and billing:
    - **DETAIL** contains details about your current subscription and data usage.
-Here you can also change your plan and how often is your subscription billed.
+Here you can also change your plan and the frequency of your subscription billing.
    - **HISTORY** includes the list of events related to your account, such as changing the plan or the payment history.
    - **INVOICES** contains the list of your previous payments and invoices
    ![subscription](./mergin-subscription.png)